 Joanne Bernardi’s interactive online archive reveals Japan as a cosmopolitan, modernizing nation making its mark in film and experiencing a boom in tourism well before World War II.

 Although 18th and 19th century printmaker, poet, and painter William Blake has long been a staple of literature courses and his works fetch millions of dollars at auction, the innovative way he published his "illuminated books" has hindered his legacy.
-A grant from the National Endowment for the Humanities allows teams at the University of Rochester and the University of North Carolina at Chapel Hill to continue to develop the William Blake Archive, a free online collection of Blake's writings and illustrations for scholars worldwide.
+A grant from the National Endowment for the Humanities allows teams at the University of Rochester and the University of North Carolina at Chapel Hill to continue to develop the William Blake Archive.